laszewsk/nist/catalog/google/google_auto_ml_translation-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/google/google_auto_ml_translation.yaml
 ---

+{{% pageinfo %}}
+Auto ML translation will automatically translate queries that are specific to a user-inputed domains.
+These are cutom translation models.
+{{% /pageinfo %}}

 ## Description

 Auto ML translation will automatically translate queries that are specific to a user-inputed domains.
 These are cutom translation models.